Udollfusi/Udollfusi.github.io/content/bg3/characters/Nimbus/index.md

 | WIS | 10 [2]   |     |            |                    |           |                     | 10    |             |
 | CHA | 13 [5]   |     |            |                    | +1        |                     | 14    | Bard        |

-[^eh]: Uncapped.
+[^unc]: Uncapped.
+Does not subsequently modify scores that are set to a specific value.
+[^araj]: Must convince Astarion to bite Araj Oblodra.
+Uncapped.
 Does not subsequently modify scores that are set to a specific value.
 [^ml]: Max 24.
 Does not subsequently modify scores that are set to a specific value.
 Refer to the [mirror guide](https://bg3.wiki/wiki/Guide:Mirror_of_Loss).